 Thanks to the prestige that Apple brings with it, people have been building Watch apps to do everything from unlocking your car to tracking your next flight or calling a cab.
 With more than 10,000 apps for Apple Watch available, you will find a mixture of well-know brands and some interesting indie projects too.

-One of the clever features of Android Wear is the way it supports notifications from any app right out of the box, even if the app in question hasn't been updated for a long time.
+One of the clever features of Wear OS is the way it supports notifications from any app right out of the box, even if the app in question hasn't been updated for a long time.
 Developers can choose to build on top of this basic functionality to provide more interactive elements or even an app that runs solely on the smartwatch itself.

-Apple Watch v Android Wear: Price
+Apple Watch v Wear OS: Price

 Of course, if you want to plump for a different/better band, you're going to be paying more - especially with premium designs like the Milanese loop on offer.

 The benefit of partnering with many manufacturers means Wear OS has more appealing options to the budget-conscious, and while some of the best bargains right now can be found in older models, even some of the newer ones come in under Apple's pricing.

 A stainless steel Michael Kors Access Grayson will cost you £349, while you can get a ZenWatch 3 for $212 and a feature-packed Nixon The Mission for £339 The Tag is the most expensive, of course, starting at €1,600.
 On the other hand, you can now pick up a Moto 360 Sport for less than £150.

 Price is one of the areas where Wear OS has more to offer, but by offering Series 1 alongside its newer models, Apple has found a way to offer something more affordable that doesn't feel too behind the times.